howerj/bit-serial/readme.md

 - Allow the inclusion of other files with an 'include' directive
 - Add primitive macro system
 - Make the assembler smaller by rewriting it
+- Rotate does not seem to work, this needs fixing

 # References / Appendix